Independent technology comparisons

 Xenium showed greater specificity

-• Cook et al. observed a ratio of gene-detecting transcripts to negative control probes of 372:1 for Xenium & 4.7:1 for CosMx
+• Cook et al. observed a 372:1 and 4.7:1 ratio of gene-detecting transcripts to negative control probes of for Xenium and for CosMx, respectively

-• Wang et al. showed Xenium was consistently more specific (measured by false discovery rate) than MERSCOPE and CosMx in every tissue and panel type tested
+• Wang et al. showed Xenium was consistently more specific (measured by false discovery rate (FDR)) than MERSCOPE and CosMx in every tissue and panel type tested

 Xenium exhibited greater consistency with orthogonal benchmarking